-Original Authority Details Officer(s) Authorised Subject and Function(s) Delegated CLA1 Council - 29.10.85 DIRECTOR OF ACCESS TO INFORMATION ACT 1985 - PROPER OFFICER (Minute 57(2)) GOVERNANCE To act as Proper Officer for the purposes of the Act generally and in particular for the purposes of - Section 100(B)(2) - circulation of reports and agenda Section 100(B)(7)(c) - supply of documents to the press Section 100(C)(2) - summaries of minutes Section 100(D)(1)(a) - compilation of lists of background papers Section 100(D)(5)(a) - identification of background papers Section 100(b)(3) = identification of background papers Section 100(F)(2) = papers not open to members - OCLA2 Policy & Co-ordinating CHIEF EXECUTIVE ACCESS TO INFORMATION ACT 1985 - DEPOSIT OF BACKGROUND ACLA2 QO O Committee (Minute 62(1) SERVICE DIRECTORS DOCUMENTS - 11.2.86) 149 , Proper Officers for the purpose of Section 100(D)(1)(b) - provision of one copy of 6 relevant background papers to be open for inspection by the public at all reasonable times.
+Original Authority Details Officer(s) Authorised Subject and Function(s) Delegated CLA1 Council - 29.10.85 DIRECTOR OF ACCESS TO INFORMATION ACT 1985 - PROPER OFFICER (Minute 57(2)) GOVERNANCE To act as Proper Officer for the purposes of the Act generally and in particular for the purposes of - Section 100(B)(2) - circulation of reports and agenda Section 100(B)(7)(c) - supply of documents to the press Section 100(C)(2) - summaries of minutes Section 100(C)(2) - summanes of minutes Section 100(D)(1)(a) - compilation of lists of background papers Section 100(D)(5)(a) - identification of background papers Section 100(F)(2) - papers not open to members 0 OCLA2 OO O Policy & Co-ordinating CHIEF EXECUTIVE ACCESS TO INFORMATION ACT 1985 - DEPOSIT OF BACKGROUND je Committee (Minute 62(1) SERVICE DIRECTORS DOCUMENTS - 11.2.86) 47 Proper Officers for the purpose of Section 100(D)(1)(b) - provision of one copy of relevant background papers to be open for inspection by the public at all reasonable times. unes.
 CLA3 Policy & Co-ordinating DIRECTOR OF AFFIDAVITS - SWEARING OF Committee GOVERNANCE (Minute 56 - 30.9.97) To secure sworn affidavits from any member of Council staff where required by the Council.
 CLA4 Council CHIEF EXECUTIVE APPRAISAL OF TOP MANAGEMENT (Minute 104(5) - 19.4.83) To implement the Council's scheme for staff performance development reviews (NB.
 'Top Management' includes Service Directors) SERVICE DIRECTORS APPRAISAL OF STAFF To implement the Council's scheme for staff performance development reviews

 Original Authority Details Officer(s) Authorised Subject and Function(s) Delegated (NB excluding Service Directors).
-CLA5 Personnel Sub-Committee (Minute 13 - 7.6.88) CHIEF EXECUTIVE SERVICE DIRECTORS ATTENDANCE ALLOWANCES FOR OFFICERS To authorise, in cases where the Service Directors determine that time off in lieu cannot be allocated due to workload, the attendance of such officers at any function or meeting and to grant payments on rates applicable for weekend working, in the same way as currently applies to Members' approved duties.
-CLB1 Council (Minute 78(5) - 27.2.90) DIRECTOR OF RESOURCES BORROWING DETERMINATION (a) To discharge all powers regarding sources of borrowing available to the Council under Section 43(2) of the Local Government and Housing Act 1989 subject to regular monitoring reports to the Cabinet, and ס (b) To compile and maintain a register of loan instruments.
-P CLB2 O Policy & Resources Committee DIRECTOR OF GOVERNANCE BYELAWS - CERTIFICATION 158 (Minute 3 - 11.10.73) To act as Proper Officer for the purposes of Section 238 of the Local Government Act 1972.
-CLB3 Policy & Resources Committee DIRECTOR OF GOVERNANCE BYELAWS - PARISH & COUNTY COUNCIL COPIES (Minute 3 - 11.10.73) To act as Proper Officer for the purposes of Section 236(a) of the Local Government Act 1972.
-CLC1 Policy & Co-ordinating Committee CHIEF EXECUTIVE SERVICE DIRECTORS CAR LEASING SCHEME (Minute 48 - 3.12.85) (a) To approve applications from eligible staff under the Scheme; (b) To check eligibility of applicants, approve ordering of vehicles, notify users of outcome of applications; and (c) To be responsible for the financial administration of the Scheme;
+CLA5 Personnel Sub-Committee (Minute 13 - 7.6.88) CHIEF EXECUTIVE SERVICE DIRECTORS ATTENDANCE ALLOWANCES FOR OFFICERS (To authorise, in cases where the Service Directors determine that time off in lieu cannot be allocated due to workload, the attendance of such officers at any function or meeting and to grant payments on rates applicable for weekend working, in the same way as currently applies to Members' approved duties.
+CLB1 Council DIRECTOR OF BORROWING DETERMINATION (Minute 78(5) - 27.2.90) RESOURCES (a) To discharge all powers regarding sources of borrowing available to the Council under Section 43(2) of the Local Government and Housing Act 1989 subject to regular monitoring reports to the Cabinet, and ס (b) To compile and maintain a register of loan instruments.
+Paglb2 e Policy & Resources DIRECTOR OF BYELAWS - CERTIFICATION e 148 Committee (Minute 3 - 11.10.73) GOVERNANCE To act as Proper Officer for the purposes of Section 238 of the Local Government Act 1972.
+CLB3 Policy & Resources DIRECTOR OF BYELAWS - PARISH & COUNTY COUNCIL COPIES Committee (Minute 3 - 11.10.73) GOVERNANCE To act as Proper Officer for the purposes of Section 236(a) of the Local Government Act 1972.
+CLC1 Policy & Co-ordinating Committee CHIEF EXECUTIVE SERVICE DIRECTORS CAR LEASING SCHEME (Minute 48 - 3.12.85) CERTICE DIRECTORO (a) To approve applications from eligible staff under the Scheme; (b) To check eligibility of applicants, approve ordering of vehicles, notify users of outcome of applications; and (c) To be responsible for the financial administration of the Scheme;